-- In the event of exposure to toxic materials or gasses and a physical examination is recommended, children will be transported by the Sharon Fire Department to Norwood Hospital or another local hospital where they will be examined and families/emergency contacts will be notified.
+- In the event of exposure to toxic materials or gasses and a physical examination is recommended, children will be transported to Norwood Hospital or another local hospital where they will be examined and families/emergency contacts will be notified.

 - If the environmental emergency is more widespread and encompasses a larger area such as a neighborhood or several homes, due to a non-confined environmental threat, e.g. toxic fumes from a spill, floodwaters, brush fires, etc., and the children cannot remain in the area, the children will be brought to the Cottage Street School or Sharon High School by foot where they will remain accompanied by educators while families/emergency contacts are notified of the situation and arrangements for transportation home are made.

-- In the event of a major environmental hazard that necessitates a larger area evacuation such as several neighborhoods, the town or geographical area, due to a large non-confined hazard, e.g. a nuclear incident, earthquake, hurricane, etc. the children will be transported to a Red Cross designated shelter by the Sharon Fire Department where they will remain accompanied by caregivers while families/emergency contacts are notified of the situation and arrangements for transportation home are made.
+- In the event of a major environmental hazard that necessitates a larger area evacuation such as several neighborhoods, the town or geographical area, due to a large non-confined hazard, e.g. a nuclear incident, earthquake, hurricane, etc. the children will be transported to a Red Cross designated shelter where they will remain accompanied by caregivers while families/emergency contacts are notified of the situation and arrangements for transportation home are made.

 Indoor Safety Drills/Sheltering in Place: